sdutta2313/Uber-Data-Engineering-Project-with-GCP-Modern-Tools/README.md

 5._**Start Mage.ai Project**_: Launch the Maze.ai project on port 6789 and access it through the external IP provided by the GCP instance.

-6._**Update Firewall Rule**_: Modify the firewall rule to allow access to the Maze.ai dashboard via the external IP and port.
+6._**Update Firewall Rule**_: Modify the firewall rule to allow access to the Mage.ai dashboard via the external IP and port.

 7._**Create Data Loader Pipeline**_: Set up a data loading pipeline to import the Uber dataset into the project.